What is Free Cash Flow?

 - Looking more closely at the financials, the business broker discovers that the business expensed $50,000 for depreciation, the owner paid himself a $100,000 salary, and the owner expensed another $100,000 of personal expenses through the business.

-- Note that the EBITDA would not incorporate the owner’s salary or the owner’s personal expenses that were expensed through the business.
+- Note that the free cash flow does not incorporate the owner’s salary or the owner’s personal expenses that were expensed through the business.

 - Let us now suppose that in 2021, the business purchased a gutter truck for $200,000 (in cash with no financing).